Undergraduate Studies in Environmental Resources Engineering

 B.S. in Environmental Resources Engineering

-The undergraduate B.S. in Environmental Resources Engineering has graduated several cohorts of students and has been accredited from October 2010 forward by the Engineering Accreditation Commission (EAC) of ABET.
+The undergraduate progam in Environmental Resources Engineering is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 The primary objective of this degree program is to prepare qualified engineers to operate with professional competence.